-Navbahor Imamova "Amerika Manzaralari" turkumidagi ilk teledasturlar muallifi.
-TV, radio va onlayn diktor, prodyuser, muxbir va muharrir.
-O'zbekistonda akkreditatsiyadan o'tgan, ya'ni respublikadan turib axborot berish imkoniyatiga yagona amerikalik jurnalist.
+Navbahor Imamova - "Amerika Ovozi"ning yetakchi multimedia jurnalisti.
+"Amerika Manzaralari" turkumidagi teledasturlar muallifi.
+Ko'rsatuvlar taqdim etish bilan birga prodyuser, muxbir va muharrir.
+O'zbekistonda akkreditatsiyadan o'tgan yagona amerikalik jurnalist.
 "Amerika Ovozi"da 2002-yildan beri ishlaydi.
 Jurnalistik faoliyatini 1996-yilda O'zbekiston radiosining "Xalqaro hayot" redaksiyasida boshlagan.
 Jahon Tillar Universiteti Xalqaro jurnalistika fakultetida dars bergan.
 Ommaviy axborot vositalari bo'yicha bakalavrlikni Hindistonning Maysur Universitetidan (University of Mysore), magistrlikni esa AQShning Bol Davlat Universitetidan (Ball State University) olgan.
 Shuningdek, Garvard Universitetidan (Harvard University) davlat boshqaruvi va liderlik bo'yicha magistrlik diplomiga ega.
+Jurnalistik va ilmiy materiallari qator xalqaro manbalarda chop etilgan.
+Amerikaning nufuzli universitetlari va tahlil markazlarida so'zlab, ma'ruzalar o'qib keladi.
+"Amerika Ovozi" oltin medali sohibi.
 Toshkent viloyati Bo'stonliq tumani Qo'shqo'rg'on qishlog'ida ziyoli oilasida ulg'aygan.